frankframework/frankframework/Docker.md

 ## HTTPS and authentication

-By default, the image uses the default server.xml of Tomcat which is not configured for inbound HTTPS traffic and user authentication on the administration console.
-To secure your application, replace server.xml with a secured version matching your requirements.
+Frank!Applications use HTTPS and require authentication unless `dtap.stage=LOC`, but the default server.xml of Tomcat is not configured for inbound HTTPS traffic and user authentication.
+To configure this, the server.xml file will need to be replaced by either building your own image or mounting it at runtime.

-Note: The GUI will not load data if accessed via HTTP and `dtap.stage!=LOC`, HTTP-based listeners will still process messages.

 ## Secrets